HeatherRemacle/exchangelabops/phases/sustain.md

 - The product is meeting user and stakeholder expectations and can be brought to the Minister's awareness.
 - The Executive Sponsors and Alliance team and governance

-## Continuous Product Improvement
+## Adopt Continuous Product Improvement
-In this play, a team is responsible for the continuous cycle of product enhancement and ongoing support, based on incorporating user feedback and operational metrics provided by monitoring.
-Continuous product improvement is a critical aspect of product management; it is aimed at improving work practices that focus on customer value adding tasks and minimizing non-value (defect remediation, partially done work, unnecessary features) activities.
+Continuous product improvement is a critical aspect of product management.
+We are shifting away from approaches where service products are built and procured as though they are final (i.e. a project with a fixed scope), or do not need to adapt to evolving user needs.
+The BC Public Service is improving policies and processes related to funding and organization design to support the adoption of continuous improvement for products.

-The work undertaken to this point offers insights and metrics that should be reviewed and actioned as part of the overall improvement and change management processes.
+More to come...